Most Americans Did Not Own Guns at the Start of the American Revolution

 Photograph by Ken Bohrer at AmericanRevolutionPhotos.com

-In summation: Professor Bellesiles’ impecable research is one of others that seriously calls into question the National Rifle Association’s argument that guns are part of our heritage and that the founding fathers wanted a musket in every home.
+Professor Bellesiles’ research is one of others that seriously calls into question the National Rifle Association’s argument that guns are part of our heritage and that the founding fathers wanted a musket in every home.
 Only thirteen percent of colonial Americans owned a gun.
 Most Americans were farmers; they had no need for firearms as they did not hunt, but got their meat from domestic animals.
-Firearms did not prove a deterrant on frontier farms when attacked by Native Americans therefore only about ten percent of settlers had a gun.
-Colonial homicide was extremely low and when it occured, it did so with a bladed weapon.
+Firearms did not prove a deterrent on frontier farms when attacked by Native Americans therefore only about ten percent of settlers had a gun.
+Colonial homicide was extremely low and when it occurred, it did so with a bladed weapon.
 All firearms were closely regulated and carefully counted before and after the American Revolution.
 They were collected prior to the war and after the war and most were stockpiled for military use only.
-When the research is closely examined, it brings into question our Founder’s original intent when crafting the Second Amendment as a right created for all Americans to personally have access to as many arms as they desire without the need for regulation.
-When one takes historical records into considereation, it lays bare many of the arguments that America has always had a gun culture.
-It just didn’t.
+When the research is closely examined, it brings into question our Founder’s original intent when crafting the Second Amendment as a right created for all Americans to personally have access to as many arms as they desire without the need for regulation; especially when before and after the Amendment became law, guns were regulated.
+When one takes historical records into consideration, it lays bare many of the arguments that America has always had a gun culture.
+It didn’t.
+Not until the late 1800’s, when the ‘gun culture’ was fabricated and a great deal of money was made by gun clubs and weapons manufactures; that which exists to this day with

-CHECK OUT THESE GREAT BOOKS ON AMAZON FEATURING BOTH SIDES OF AMERICA’S GUN CULTURE ARGUMENT
+CHECK OUT THESE GREAT ON AMAZON FEATURING BOTH SIDES OF AMERICA’S GUN CULTURE ARGUMENT